Do you want to feel like a Hollywood hacker or the sort of super-powered sysadmin that always show up in low-budget cable shows?

 For this week’s ‘something for the weekend’ I’m pimping blessed-contrib’s Hollywood terminal hacker style “demo” mode.

 With just a few key strokes you can display a dizzying array of (dummy) data in your terminal — maps, charts, processes, progress bars, graphs… And more!
-It basically recreates the NORAD command center in the film WarGames on your desktop PC — how cool?
+It basically recreates the NORAD command center in the film WarGames on your desktop PC — how cool is that?

-Unlike other ‘Hollywood hacker terminal tools (like the infamous ‘Hollywood’) blessed-contrib isn’t merely a novelty or pieces of fluff.
+Unlike other ‘Hollywood hacker terminal tools (like the infamous ‘Hollywood’) blessed-contrib isn’t solely intended to be a bit of fluff.

 No, Blessed-contrib is a real, working and well-respected tool.
 All of those animated graphs and charts that look so impressive?
 They can be configured and connected to data so that they actually mean something.

-That said, the demo dashboard is perfect to impress tech-phobic parents, to leave running in the background of a YouTube video, or for tricking college buddies.
+That said, the demo dashboard is perfect to impress tech-phobic parents, to have running in the bokeh’d background of a YouTube video, or for tricking college buddies.

 Want to try it out?

 If you have NPM and Git installed on your Linux system you can get blessed-contrib “demo” dashboard up and running by issuing the following commands in a terminal emulator of your choice: